Alloy Artifacts

 New Factory at Tsukanome

 In August of 1981 the company moved its forge and die operations to the Tsukanome Kinzoku Kōgyō Industrial Park in Sanjo City, and by July of 1982 had fully relocated the forging operations to Tsukanome.
-In 1983 and 1984 the company received a number of JIS certifications for the Tsukanome factory.
+In 1983 and 1984 the company transferred a number of its JIS certifications to the Tsukanome factory, which can be seen in the Aggregate Monthly Reports for Top Kōgyō (トップ工業).

 By 1987 Tsukanome had become the company's main factory.